eciii/pkdb/Virtualization - libguestfs.md

 ## Git repositories

 The gitstore is https://github.com/libguestfs.
+The following is a list of active gitrepos in the gitstore.
 The "Debian" column shows if the repository has a corresponding Debian source package (of the same name).

 | Repository                  | Language | Debian | Description                                                               |
 | --------------------------- | -------- | ------ | ------------------------------------------------------------------------- |